dtsuper3/dtsuper3/README.md

 ### Glad to see you here! &nbsp;

-I am a Full Stack Software Engineer.
+I am a Software Engineer.
 I like watching movies, web series and anime.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.